 Lisa Driscoll (chair) | Jeanne M. Fazekas | Laura A. Giachetti | Marnie L. Hall | Patricia Johnson | Nathan Knopp | Eron M. McMillen | Jennifer Ramsey

-The mission of the department is to foster academic, social, cultural and career student success through programming, support and academic services.
+The mission of the department is to foster students' academic, social, cultural and career success through programming, support and academic services.
 The department provides services to University and TRIO college students as well as eligible high school students from nine target high schools that participate in three federal TRIO grant-funded programs: Student Support Services and two Upward Bound Programs: Fayette and Monongahela Projects.
-In addition, the department offers student academic support services through the university’s Reading Clinic and Tutoring Center.

 TRIO Student Support Services (SSS)